Does Sunscreen Cause Cancer?

 is sunscreen bad for you

-Benzene is a chemical that occurs naturally in the environment.
-It is used to make plastics, synthetic fibers, dyes, and detergents, and is present in motor vehicle exhaust, gasoline, and tobacco smoke.
-Benzene is also found inside homes, and may be present in certain types of wood, furniture, and even indoor air fresheners.
-Benzene can cause harmful health effects in humans and is a known human carcinogen.
-Acute exposures to high levels of benzene can cause dizziness, drowsiness, headache, and nausea, whereas chronic exposures to benzene are associated with blood disorders including certain types of leukemias.
+Benzene can cause harmful health effects in humans and is a known human carcinogen (cancer-causing substance).
+Acute exposure to high concentrations of benzene can cause dizziness, drowsiness, headaches, and nausea.
+Chronic exposures to benzene are associated with blood disorders, including some types of leukemia.
 The current knowledge of benzene’s health effects is largely based on studies of humans with high-level workplace exposures occurring over years.

 While occupational exposure to benzene is well described, it is also possible to be exposed to benzene at home or outdoors.
 Most human exposures to benzene occur through inhalation, but benzene can also be absorbed through the skin or the gastrointestinal system.
-The act of breathing in tobacco smoke, gas station fumes, or vehicle exhaust can result in benzene exposure.
+The act of inhaling tobacco smoke, gas station fumes, or vehicle exhaust can result in benzene exposure.
 Fortunately, most non-workplace exposures to benzene are low-level exposures and are not strongly linked to adverse health effects.

-In 2021, the independent testing company Valisure detected the presence of bnzene in multiple sunscreen products available in the United States.
-Since benzene is not a known ingredient of sunscreen products, its presence likely represents unintentional contamination, although the source of the benzene is not known.
+In 2021, the independent testing company Valisure detected the presence of benzene in multiple sunscreen products available in the U.S. Since benzene is not intended to be an ingredient in sunscreen products, its presence likely represents unintentional contamination.
 The highest concentration of benzene found in sunscreen products in the Valisure study was 6.26 parts per million (ppm).
-This is significantly lower than the benzene concentrations associated with acute health effects, but a chronic exposure to this concentration could potentially be dangerous.
-After the Valisure report was published, Johnson & Johnson voluntarily recalled five types of Neutrogena® and Aveeno® aerosol sunscreens due to benzene contamination.
+This is much lower than the benzene concentrations associated with acute health effects, but chronic exposure to this concentration could potentially be dangerous.

-Even though these sunscreen products have been recalled, it is still important for individuals to use sun protection on a regular basis.
-Ultraviolet radiation from sunlight is a proven human carcinogen, and the routine use of sunscreen has been proven to protect against certain types of skin cancers.
-As it is currently unknown whether intermittent exposures to benzene-containing sunscreen are associated with harmful health effects, individuals should avoid sunscreens that are known to contain benzene.
-The potential health risks of benzene-contaminated sunscreen must be balanced against the known risks of sun exposure, and because of this the complete avoidance of sunscreen products is not recommended.
+Ultraviolet radiation from sunlight is a human carcinogen, and the routine use of sunscreens has been proven to protect against certain types of skin cancer.
+As it is currently unknown whether intermittent exposures to benzene-containing sunscreens are associated with harmful health effects, you should avoid sunscreens that are known to contain benzene.
+The potential health risks of benzene-contaminated sunscreen must be balanced against the known risks of sun exposure, and because of this, the complete avoidance of sunscreen products is not recommended.

 Kelly Johnson-Arbor, MD